 The petitioner and their lawyer will draw up the dissolution paperwork and file it with the court.
 It will also be sent to your partner who will need to confirm they have received it.
 Your lawyer will make an application to court and judge will set a date for a conditional order.
 Six weeks and one day after the date the conditional order is pronounced the petitioner can apply for it to be finalised and, once that is complete, the civil partnership will be considered formally dissolved.

-Find out more about how civil partnerships and UK family law by speaking with a respected family lawyer.
+Find out more about how civil partnerships and English family law by speaking with a respected family lawyer.